Carlo Rambaldi

-Carlo Rambaldi (September 15, 1925 – August 10, 2012) was an Italian special effects artist, winner of three Oscars: one Special Achievement Academy Award for Best Visual Effects in 1977 for the 1976 version of King Kong and two Academy Awards for Best Visual Effects in 1980 and 1983 for, respectively, Alien (1979) and E.T. the Extra-Terrestrial (1982).
+Carlo Rambaldi (September 15, 1925 – August 10, 2012) was an Italian special effects and makeup effects artist.
+He was the winner of three Academy Awards: one Special Achievement Academy Award for Best Visual Effects in 1977 for the 1976 version of King Kong and two Academy Awards for Best Visual Effects in 1980 and 1983 for, respectively, Alien (1979) and E.T. the Extra-Terrestrial (1982).
 He is most famous for his work in those two last mentioned films, that is for the mechanical head-effects for the creature in Alien and the design of the title character of E.T. the Extra-Terrestrial.
+In 2017, he was inducted into the Visual Effects Society Hall of Fame.

 Early life

-Carlo Rambaldi was born September 15, 1925 in Vigarano Mainarda, Emilia-Romagna.
+Carlo Rambaldi was born September 15, 1925, in Vigarano Mainarda, Emilia-Romagna.
 He studied painting at the Accademia di Belle Arti di Bologna, where he developed a passion for electromechanics and the skeleton and musculature of the human body.
 He was heavily influenced by the work of Picasso and the Italian artist Renato Guttuso.